 - Windshield wipers work quickly.

-- For a quick and dirty clean up on the side windows wipe with a rag or simply roll the windows down and up.
+- For a quick and dirty clean-up on the side windows wipe with a rag or simply roll the car windows down and up.

-- Use the A/C in its weakest setting with recirculation off letting in outside air.
-This will keep the humid levels similar so the imbalance doesn’t create fog outside.
+- Use the air conditioner in its weakest setting with recirculation off letting in outside air.
+This will keep the humid levels similar so the imbalance doesn’t create windshield fog outside.

 - Windows will eventually dry off if you hit the freeway but it may take time.

-Should I Warm Up My Car Before Taking Off To Prevent Window Condensation?
+Should I Warm Up My Car To Prevent Window Condensation?

 Giving your car a chance to warm up is a great way to make the start of your journey as safe as possible.

 On older cars, if you let it rest at idle for a few minutes it may extend the life of your engine.
 The oil can move through the engine block.
 The friction will make it more viscous.